valsss314/ai201-project1-unofficial-guide-starter/README.md

      Answer both questions with at least 2–3 sentences each. -->

 **One way the spec helped you during implementation:**
+I worked on this project over several days, so I was able to quickly look at the spec and recall what I had / hadn't done yet instead of scanning through the codebase every time I worked on this.

 **One way your implementation diverged from the spec, and why:**
+My implementation didn't diverge frmo the spec.

 ---